simonmar/blog/posts/2016-02-05-Stack-traces-in-GHCi.md

 **tl;dr**

-In the upcoming GHC 8.0.1 release, if you start GHCi with `ghci -fexternal-interprter -prof` (any packages you use must be built for profiling), then you get access to detailed stack traces for all the code you load into GHCi.
+In the upcoming GHC 8.0.1 release, if you start GHCi with `ghci -fexternal-interpreter -prof` (any packages you use must be built for profiling), then you get access to detailed stack traces for all the code you load into GHCi.
 Stack traces can be accessed via `assert`, `error`, <a